AriFordsham/GHCWiki/prelude710.md

 GHC 7.10 is coming soon, and we need to decide what the Prelude for GHC 7.10 will look like.
 The choice is between:

-- **Plan A** - generalize many of the functions in Prelude, Data.List and Control.Monad from lists to Foldable/Traversable.
+- **Plan Foldable** - generalize many of the functions in Prelude, Data.List and Control.Monad from lists to Foldable/Traversable.
-- **Plan B** - leave the functions working on lists, as they do in GHC 7.8.
+- **Plan List** - leave the functions working on lists, as they do in GHC 7.8.

 Regardless of which plan is chosen, the GHC 7.10 base libraries will incorporate the [ Applicative-Monad proposal](https://wiki.haskell.org/Functor-Applicative-Monad_Proposal) and the extensions to the Foldable class required to support a future generalization.
-Plan A then goes on to generalize the following functions:
+Plan Foldable then goes on to generalize the following functions:

 - From Prelude: all, and, any, concat, concatMap, elem, foldl, foldl1, foldr, foldr1, length, mapM, mapM_, maximum, minimum, notElem, null, or, product, sequence, sequence_, sum
 - From Control.Monad: foldM, foldM_, forM, forM_, mapM, mapM_, msum, sequence, sequence_